mciniselli/T5_Replication_Package/README.md

 In `Semantical_Equivalence` folder you can find the methods we analyzed to check whether non perfect predictions have the same behaviour (semantically equivalent predictions)

+### Statistical Tests

+In `Statistical Tests` folder you can find details about statistical tests we performed

 ### Qualitative analysis

 We reported some examples of each model predictions.